ksob/winci-server/README.md

 WinCI-server uses Jenkins.rb gem to automate installation and interaction with Jenkins CI and also ruby-git gem to automate CI provisioning.
 It provides functionality necessary to setup Jenkins CI and enabling to create installation bundle used in provisioning process.

-WinCI-server is intended to be be used in conjunction with WinCI, which is another gem containing functionality essential for developement environment, so that contains all the scripts that can be used by developer on his developement machine as opposed to WinCI-server that is intended to be used on the server.
+WinCI-server is intended to be used in conjunction with WinCI, which is another gem containing functionality essential for development environment, so that contains all the scripts that can be used by developer on his development machine as opposed to WinCI-server that is intended to be used on the server.

 Usage